Responsive design: why your website MUST look good on mobile

 The cost of not being responsive

-It's not just about losing visits.
-Google actively penalizes non-responsive websites in search results.
-So you lose on both sides: users who arrive leave, and fewer arrive each time.
+It's not just lost visits.
+Google actively penalises non-responsive websites in search results.

-At webifayAI, every website we build is responsive by default.
-It's not an extra — it's the standard.
+At webifayAI, every website we build is responsive by default with a mobile-first approach.
+It's not a paid add-on, it's the minimum standard for any professional website in 2026.